 Now officials say that it was Garcia himself who called 911 to report a bogus domestic violence call that brought deputies to his front door.

-They played the tape for Garcia's girlfriend's parents and his two brothers and all of them identified Garcia as the person who made the call from a pay phone at the Flying Cloud Mobile Home Park at 14205 N Nebraska Ave.
+Sheriff's investigators played the 911 tape for Garcia's girlfriend's parents and his two brothers, and all of them identified Garcia as the person who made the call from a pay phone at the Flying Cloud Mobile Home Park at 14205 N Nebraska Ave.

 On the 911 tape, Garcia tells the dispatcher: